 COVID-19 is classed as a pandemic by the World Health Organization.
-As the risk of infection from the virus continues, it’s posing a significant challenge to many organisations.
+As the risk of infection from the virus continues, it poses an ongoing challenge to many organisations.

 This factsheet provides an overview of the current coronavirus situation.
 It explains what the virus is and gives advice on how employers should respond to the threat and support employees by being prepared, particularly looking after employees’ health and safety and developing flexible resourcing plans.